rossturk/nixdiscs/README.md

 1. Download [Bambu Studio](https://github.com/bambulab/BambuStudio) to open the `*.3mf` files in this repo
 2. Purchase a Bambu printer and print out the discs [optional]

-I find that using the Bambu bed adhesive can lead to consistent adhesion, and I can get quality prints in a variety of temperature and humidity conditions using the enclosed chamber of my X1C.
+I find that using [liquid glue](https://us.store.bambulab.com/products/liquid-glue-for-build-plate) from Bambu can lead to consistent adhesion, and I can get quality prints in a variety of temperature and humidity conditions using the enclosed chamber of my X1C.

 ## Examples